How to start a blog and make money online…this is the question for the ages.

 If a person clicks the link, you potentially earn a commission.
 Clearly, you will need more than one product to promote.

-When I say potentially, what I mean is that many affiliate programs payout 4 to 6 weeks after the month that the sale was made, or after a minimum dollar threshold has been met.
-Another reason to be promoting a lot of products.
+What I mean is that many affiliate programs payout 4 to 6 weeks after the month that the sale was made, or after a minimum dollar threshold has been met.
+Another reason to be promoting a lot of good quality products.

 Related Post: How to choose an affiliate program